amusernc/open-org-workbook/open_org_workbook_toc.md

 ## Front Matter

 - Preface—Bryan Behrenshausen
-- _Introduction—Jim Whitehurst_
+- _Introduction—Jim Whitehurst_ @lwolfe

 ## Getting Started

-- _Getting started with change: Are you ready for open?—Jen Kelchner & Sam Knuth_
+- _Getting started with change: Are you ready for open?—Jen Kelchner & Sam Knuth_ @lwolfe
 - _Getting started with the exercises in this book—Laura Hilliger_

 ## Unit 1: Transparency